Backup Withholding: Definition & Who has to Pay?

 FAQS on Backup Withholding

 Backup withholding is undesirable, yes.
-Nevertheless, it can be fixed by either giving the necessary tax information, including the right taxpayer identification number, by filing the requisite tax forms or by paying the outstanding balance.
+Nevertheless, it can be avoided or fixed by either giving the necessary tax information, including the right taxpayer identification number, by filing the requisite tax forms or by paying the outstanding balance.

 Your backup withholding tax can be repaid, just like any overpayment.
 Your Form 1099 will note any federal income tax withheld from your pay as such.
 When you submit your federal return at the end of the tax year, this is then reported as taxes withheld.
 You’ll get a refund if you overpaid.